Mt. San Antonio College to UCSD

 A preview of what Pipeline generates — exact courses, in the right order, every semester.

-BIOL 1Principles of Biology I
+BIOL 1General Biology I

 4 unitsMajor